Fearless: A History of Determination, Defiance and Distinction.

-It was on December 1, 1914, in Bologna that the Maserati brothers founded Maserati, a marque destined for greatness in motoring history.
-From the start, the Maserati business was a workshop, operating in Bologna, at No. 1 Via de’ Pepoli.
-Here the Maserati brothers began working on their own car designs from the outbreak of the First World War.
+It was on December 1st, 1914 in Bologna that the Maserati Brothers founded Maserati, a marque destined to go down in motoring history.
+Initially, the Maserati business was a workshop, operating in Bologna, at N° 1 Via de’ Pepoli; the Maserati Brothers started working on their own car designs from the outbreak of the First World War.

-Once World War I was over, Alfieri was determined to get his dream back on the road.
-He found a vacant bottle factory in the Pontevecchio district, at number 179, Frazione Alemanni, Bologna.
-The new premises were large enough for the Maserati brothers to move there with their families, and it was here that the business acquired the name of Officine Alfieri Maserati SA.
+Once the war was over, Alfieri was determined to get his dream back on the road; he found a disused demijohn factory in the Pontevecchio district, at number 179, Frazione Alemanni, Bologna.
+The new premises were large enough for the Maserati Brothers to move there with their families, and it was here that the business acquired the name of Officine Alfieri Maserati SA.
 In the meantime, during the war, Alfieri Maserati had also opened a spark plug factory in Milan under the name Fabbrica Candele Maserati; this also moved to Bologna in 1919.

 1900-1920: The early years

-The Maserati story began during Italy’s period as a monarchy, with railroad worker Rodolfo Maserati, his wife, Carolina Losi, and their seven children.
-Rodolfo was, in a certain sense, a man of the future, and from him the Maserati brothers would inherit their passion for speed.
-By the turn of the new century, the family was complete.
-Youngest son Ettore was born in 1894, while eldest son Carlo, born in 1881, had already begun his career.
+The Maserati story began during Italy's period as a monarchy with railroad worker Rodolfo Maserati, his wife Carolina Losi and their seven children.
+Rodolfo was, in a certain sense, a man of the future and from him the Maserati brothers would inherit their passion for speed.
+By the turn of the new century the family was complete: youngest son Ettore was born in 1894, whilst eldest son Carlo, born in 1881, had already begun his career.

-Eldest son Carlo Maserati designed his first single-cylinder engine at the age of 17, and before the end of the year was hired by Fiat as a test driver.
-While in Turin, he designed a new single-cylinder engine in his spare time, which he put into a wooden car chassis.
-This could be considered, in some respects, the birth of the first Maserati.
+Eldest son Carlo Maserati designed his first single cylinder engine at the age of 17, and before the end of the year was hired by Fiat as a test pilot.
+While in Turin he designs a new single cylinder engine in his spare time, which he put into a wooden car chassis.
+This could be considered, in some respects, to be the birth of the first Maserati.

-Carlo Maserati left Fiat in 1903 and was hired by Isotta Fraschini as a test driver and assistant in the test center.
-While he was there, he brought in his brother Alfieri, who was only 16 at the time.
+Carlo Maserati left Fiat in 1903 and was hired by Isotta Fraschini as a test pilot and assistant in the test center.
+While he was there, he brought in his brother Alfieri who was only 16 at the time.
 When Carlo finally left Isotta Fraschini in 1908, Alfieri remained.
-In 1908, in his Isotta Fraschini number 41, Carlo participated in the Gran Prix des Voiturette in Dieppe.
-He finished in 14th place, first among the four-cylinder cars.
+In 1908, in his Isotta Fraschini number 41, he participated in the Gran Prix des Voiturette in Dieppe.
+He came fourteenth, first amongst the four cylinder cars.

 1908 - The death of Carlo